 WARNING: ALWAYS use safety glasses.
 Everyday eyeglasses are NOT safety glasses.
 Also use face or dust mask if cutting operation is dusty.
-WARNING: Use of this tool can generate and/or disperse dust, which may cause serious and permanent respiratory or other injury.
+ALWAYS WEAR CERTIFIED SAFETY EQUIPMENT:

-WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are:
+WARNING: Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to the State of California to cause

-lead from lead-based paints,

-- crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.
+- construction activities contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.
+Some examples of these chemicals are: lead from lead-based paints, - crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.